hectorjairmoreno/nodejstemplate/README.md

-This is an example of a node js server using express.
+This is a copyrighted example of a node js server using express.

 To run the server
 node server.js